unm-digital-futures/digital-history-review/docs/map-critiques/example.md

 It worked!
 Above you can see my screen shot I so carefully made in class on Thursday.

-As you remember, by dragging and dropping my image file into the images folder (like you have already done with your test markdown files a few weeks ago), I uploaded my image to the `images` folder in the `docs` folder in our repository: <https://github.com/unm-digital-futures/digital-history-review>.
+As you remember, by dragging and dropping an image file into the images folder (like you have already done with your test markdown files a few weeks ago), you can upload your image to the `images` folder in the `map-critiques` folder in the `docs` folder in our repository: <https://github.com/unm-digital-futures/digital-history-review>.